Omnistac/zedux/docs/guides/reactUsage.md

 This is very similar to the context api of React 16.3.
 In fact, that's what it's using, under the hood.

-The `<Context.Provider />` is magic.
-That's all.
-Just remember that it allows its descendants to consume the store.
+The `<Context.Provider />` magically allows its descendants to consume the store and react to/dispatch state updates, thus avoiding the prop drilling problem and achieving total stateful happiness.

 ## Consuming the store